Home Theater Seating Ideas

 On one hand you could take measurements of the room and use this to determine all the orientations possible for that particular room.

-Or if you’re working with a space that’s liable to being changed, (renovations or home additions for example) you can always set exactly how you want all of the seating beforehand, and work out from there.
+Or if you’re working with a space that’s likely to being changed at some point, (renovations or home additions for example) you can always set exactly how you want all of the seating beforehand, and work out from there.
 That way there’s no guesswork involved.

 This is ensures that everyone has enough space to stretch out and relax, but also evacuate safely in case there’s ever an emergency such as a fire.